Table of Contents

 Translator: shmuplations

-Notes: Scans by Gaming Alexandria.
+Notes: Scans by Hubz.

 Summary: He’s a big fan of Xevious and Tower of Druaga, but he got stuck on floor 60.